viazovskyi-stas/supercake-challenge/README.md

 The application integrates with the existing `/api/customers` endpoint:

 - Supports `searchText` parameter for text-based search
-- Supports `species` parameter for filtering by pet species (comma-separated)
+- Supports `species` parameter for filtering by pet species (repeat format: `?species=dog&species=cat`)
+- Supports `tags` parameter for filtering by pet tags (repeat format: `?tags=Friendly&tags=Playful`)
-- Returns filtered customer data with their pets
+- Returns filtered customer data with their pets and tags
+- Uses modern URL parameter format for better readability and standards compliance

 ## 📱 Responsive Design